IanMelvin/-Defunct-PortfolioWebsite/index.md

 {% include youtubePlayer.html id=page.youtubeId %}

-Description: Single Player Game made in Unity.
-The players does quests in the waste land, destroying enemy cars and collecting their scrap metal with every quest complete giving a cash reward.
-Between mission the player can customize vehichle color and buy new weapons and improve the stats of the vehicle / weapons.
+Description: Singleplayer game made in Unity.
+The players does quests in the wasteland, destroying enemy cars and collecting their scrap metal with every quest completed giving a cash reward.
+Between quests the player can customize vehichle color, buy new weapons and stats upgrades for the vehicle / weapons.

 Team size: 7